-Parameter Description dev Specifies the valid channel or board device handle obtained when the channel or board was opened using dx_open() . parm Specifies the channel or board parameter to set.
+Parameter Description dev Specifies the valid channel or board device handle obtained when the channel or board was opened using $dx{open}()$. parm Specifies the channel or board parameter to set.
 The voice device parameters allow you to query and control device-level information and settings related to the voice functionality.
-See Table 1 for board parameter defines and Table 2 for channel parameter defines.
+For HMP Software, see Table 1 for board parameter defines and Table 3 for channel parameter defines.
+For Springware boards, see Table 2 for board parameter defines and Table 4 for channel parameter defines.
 Note: The parameters set in parm will remain valid after the device has been closed and reopened. valuep Points to the 4-byte variable that specifies the channel or board parameter to set.
 Note: You must use a void cast on the address of the parameter being sent to the driver in valuep as shown in the Example section.